George-oikonomou/projectForJava2/documentation/ICSFile_doc.md

 createAppointment (), createProject:
-    - gets the "must have" and the optional information of a component and creates the object, if a "must have" property it will throw an exception that will be handled by the caller.
+    - gets the "must have" and the optional information of a component and creates the object, if a "must have" property is missing it will throw an exception that will be handled by the caller.
     - returns the corresponding object